 When you buy any type of consumer product, it’s natural to expect that product to work safely and properly.
 From child safety seats, to power tools, to cutting-edge electronic devices, product manufacturers have a moral and legal obligation to properly test their products before they reach store shelves.
 But sometimes this is not the case.
 Sometimes these big manufacturers put profits over people, rushing products to market before they’ve been adequately tested for safety.

-The range of potentially defective products is long and distressing, including a number of products used by children and adults of all ages.
+The list of potentially defective products is long and distressing, including a number of products used by children and adults of all ages.
 From the latest blockbuster drugs such as testosterone supplements or Xarelto to dangerous children’s toys, product liability cases can include any of the following:

 - Defective Medical Device

 - Heavy Equipment Failure

 - Defective Home Appliances